-Assignment Type Description Example provocative quote, or a specific issue; For a labour management course, students watch and write about videos of ineffective management/staff interactions.
+Assignment Type Description Example Personal response paper Expresses and explains your response to a reading assignment, a provocative quote, or a specific issue; may be very brief (sometimes a page or less) or more in depth For a labour management course, students watch and write about videos of ineffective management/staff interactions.
 Summary Restates the main points of a longer passage objectively and in your own words For a psychology course, students write a one-page summary of an article about a man suffering from short-term memory loss.
-Persuasive/ States and defends your position on an issue (often a controversial issue) For a criminal justice course, students state their positions on capital punishment using research to support their argument.
+Persuasive/ position paper States and defends your position on an issue (often a controversial issue) For a criminal justice course, students state their positions on capital punishment using research to support their argument.
 Problem-solution paper Presents a problem, explains its causes, and proposes and explains a solution For an emergency management course, a student presents a plan for implementing a crisis communications strategy.
-Critique/ literary work and develops the thesis with evidence from the work and, analysis sometimes, from additional sources For a literature course, a student analyzes a short story by Ian Rankin and how it relates to the field of criminology OR compares multiple works by analyzing commonalities and differences.
-Research/ Sums up available research findings on a particular topic For a course in criminology, a student reviews the past 20 years of research on whether violence in television and movies is correlated with violent behaviour.
+Critique/ literary analysis States a thesis about a particular literary work and develops the thesis with evidence from the work and, sometimes, from additional sources For a literature course, a student analyzes a short story by Ian Rankin and how it relates to the field of criminology OR compares multiple works by analyzing commonalities and differences.
+Research/ literature review Sums up available research findings on a particular topic For a course in criminology, a student reviews the past 20 years of research on whether violence in television and movies is correlated with violent behaviour.
 Case study or case analysis Investigates a particular person, group, or event in depth for the purpose of drawing a larger conclusion from the analysis For a health science course, a student writes a case study demonstrating the successful treatment of a patient experiencing congestive heart failure.
 Laboratory report Presents a laboratory experiment, including the hypothesis, methods of data collection, results, and conclusions For a psychology course, a group of students presents the results of an experiment in which they explored whether sleep deprivation produced memory deficits in lab rats.
 Research journal Records a student's ideas and findings during the course of a long-term research project For a capstone project, a student maintains a journal throughout a semester-long research project within the local fire department.
-Presents a thesis and supports it with original research and/or other researchers' findings on the topic; can take several different formats depending on the subject area For a criminology course, a student chooses a topic/ thesis on de-escalation techniques and conducts background research on existing evidence then creates his or her own research tool to measure the effectiveness of such techniques.
+Research paper Presents a thesis and supports it with original research and/or other researchers' findings on the topic; can take several different formats depending on the subject area For a criminology course, a student chooses a topic/ thesis on de-escalation techniques and conducts background research on existing evidence then creates his or her own research tool to measure the effectiveness of such techniques.